 It’s a common misconception that all drug withdrawal is the same.
 In fact, did you know that there are physical and psychological addictions?
 Each requires its own set of treatments for a lasting recovery.
+At Soledad House, we offer drug addiction treatment in California for women.

 Drug Withdrawal Associated with a Physical Addiction